How Do I Trademark a Name?

 It is also important to consider registration of your trademark in other countries if you intend to use the mark in those countries.
 Most other countries require registration to have trademark rights.
 They don’t have common law rights like those in the United States.

-One example was a distributor in Europe who registered a clients trademarks.
-When the client sold his business, the sale was held up until he bought his trademarks back, for $250,000.00.
+One example was a distributor in Europe who registered a client’s trademarks.
+When the client sold his business, the sale was held up until he bought them back from the trademark owners, for $250,000.00.

-Have questions about your Trademarks and Intellectual Property?
+Have questions about patents, copyrights, trade secrets, or other types of Intellectual Property?
 Let’s talk and assess your IP today.
 Click here to schedule a time to talk with me.